CloudCredo/mesos-boshrelease/README.md

 # Bosh release for Apache Mesos

 This is a simple [Bosh][2] release for [Apache Mesos][1].
 It is designed to showcase Apache Mesos deployments with Bosh.
 The example release illustrates Mesos functionality by spinning up [Jenkins CI][3] slave jobs within an Apache Mesos cluster.
-The release contains three jobs
+The release contains four jobs

 1. A Mesos master job
 2. A Mesos slave
 3. A Jenkins master
+4. A [Marathon][6] job

 The release runs [Apache Mesos][1] version 0.14.
 Jenkins is configured with the [Jenkins CI Mesos plugin][4].
 The plugin was built from source as the published Jenkins plugin for Apache Mesos does not work against version 0.14.